Virginia Woolf on the Language of Film and the Evils of Cinematic Adaptations of Literature

 But what, then, are its devices?
 If it ceased to be a parasite, how would it walk erect?

-For an echelon of what imaginative cinematic storytelling might look like, Woolf cites the 1920 German Expressionist masterpiece The Cabinet of Dr. Caligari, then considers symbolism and semiotics as vital tools in the emerging language of film:
+Woolf cites the 1920 German Expressionist masterpiece The Cabinet of Dr. Caligari as a paragon of what imaginative cinematic storytelling might look like, then considers symbolism and semiotics as vital tools in the emerging language of film:

 If a shadow at a certain moment can suggest so much more than the actual gestures and words of men and women in a state of fear, it seems plain that the cinema has within its grasp innumerable symbols for emotions that have so far failed to find expression.
 Terror has besides its ordinary forms the shape of a tadpole; it burgeons, bulges, quivers, disappears.
 Anger is not merely rant and rhetoric, red faces and clenched fists.
 It is perhaps a black line wriggling upon a white sheet. … Is there, we ask, some secret language which we feel and see, but never speak, and, if so, could this be made visible to the eye?
 Is there any characteristic which thought possesses that can be rendered visible without the help of words?
 It has speed and slowness; dartlike directness and vaporous circumlocution.
 But it has, also, especially in moments of emotion, the picture-making power, the need to lift its burden to another bearer; to let an image run side by side along with it.
 The likeness of the thought is for some reason more beautiful, more comprehensible, more available, than the thought itself.